ExcessiveOverkill/universal-IRC-1/README.md

 # Motors
 Most industrial robots use PMAC(permanent magnet alternating current) servo motors.

 I am using Odrives to run the motors since they are cheap and readily available.
 The issue is they are only rated for 56v, while most robots use ~250v motors.
-Odrives also use trapezoidal commutation instead of the sinusoidal commutation used by the industrial servos.
-These issues result in the Odrives only being able to achieve around 10% of the maximum motor speed in my case.
+This results in the Odrives only being able to achieve around 10% of the maximum motor speed in my case.

 They are still able to apply full torque as it is proportional to current, which the Odrives have a surplus off.